 Learn more: Read the Kansas health department's mask guidance.

 Kentucky's general mask mandate ended June 11 along with the state's remaining COVID-19 health restrictions.
 Masks are still required for people over age 5 in certain settings, including schools and child-care centers, medical and long-term care facilities, prisons, homeless shelters, and on public transit.

 Learn more: Read a statement from Gov. Andy Beshear's office on lifting COVID-19 restrictions.

 Face-covering is required in indoor public places for all people age 5 and older, regardless of vaccination status.
-Gov. John Bel Edwards cited Louisiana's "insufficient vaccination rate" and rapid rise in COVID-19 cases and hospitalizations in reinstating the state mask order three months after it was lifted.
-The mandate will be in effect until at least Sept.
-1.
+Gov. John Bel Edwards cited Louisiana's "insufficient vaccination rate" and rapid rise in COVID-19 cases and hospitalizations in reinstating the state mask order in early August, three months after it was lifted.
+The mandate is in effect until at least Oct.
+27.